 We had a chance to review a new card game, Llama Drama.
 This is a fun card game to add to our family table game arsenal.
 While it took a bit of a learning curve, my kids had fun learning the rules and then competing.

-This game is a lot like UNO in that there are special cards with special powers and like UNO these special powers are written on the face of the card, so don’t get hung up on those rules when learning.
+We found that this game is a lot like UNO in that there are special cards with special powers and like UNO these special powers are written on the face of the card, so don’t get hung up on those rules when learning.
 That part can be figured out as you play.

 Playing with a Preschooler